Hand, Wrist, & Shoulder Conditions

 What Type of Doctor Should You See For Hand, Wrist or Shoulder Pain?

-Our orthopedic surgeons treat the full spectrum conditions occurring in the hand, wrist, arm and shoulder.
+Our orthopedic surgeons treat the full spectrum of conditions occurring in the hand, wrist, arm, and shoulder.
 If you are experiencing pain or discomfort, learn about the care provided by our hand and upper extremity specialists.

-If you are in search of a pediatric hand and upper extremity specialist, you should visit our pediatric orthopedic specialists.
+If you are in search of a pediatric hand and upper extremity specialist, you should visit our pediatric orthopedic specialists in Brooklyn, NY.
 Our specially trained pediatric orthopedic staff is committed to the total care of your child's orthopedic problems, from the simplest fractures to the most complex congenital anomalies.

 Carpal Tunnel Syndrome